Turn your savings into a guaranteed income for life.

 Protects your downside

 You don’t need to worry about stock market crashes or low interest rates affecting your income.
-With Lifetime, you have an insured income, for life.
+With Lifetime, you have a guaranteed income, for life.

 Your money is always yours

 If you need to withdraw some, or all of your savings down the track, you can.
 It’s your money and it’s always available.
 If you pass away, your remaining capital will go to your estate.

 Your income is secure

-Lifetime is licensed and regulated by The Reserve Bank of New Zealand and the Financial Markets Authority.
-Your investment is supervised by the Public Trust, a crown entity.
+Lifetime is licensed as an insurer by the Reserve Bank of New Zealand and regulated by the Financial Markets Authority.
+Your investment is held and supervised by the Public Trust, a crown entity.